project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 allowSearch: true
 ---

-## Pre-requisites
+## Overview

-Before you install Sunbird on your laptop, examine your environment and gather data to ensure an optimal installation experience.
+Before installing Sunbird on your laptop, check your environment and gather data to ensure an optimal installation experience.
 Review the following to determine that the environment has the necessary resources and compliant target systems to successfully install and run Sunbird.

 ### System Requirements